-- Resources The DMP will have no additional financial implications without further committee consideration
+- Resources -The DMP will have no additional financial implications without further committee consideration

 - Technical, Environmental and Legal None

 - Political None

-- Reputation Having a Destination Management Plan will enhance the Councils reputation to private sectors operators, by providing clarity on priorities and it may assist bids for funding, by demonstrating a joined up approach to service delivery.
+- Reputation Having a DMP will enhance the Council's reputation to private sector operators, by providing clarity on priorities.
+It may also assist bids for funding, by demonstrating a joined up approach to service delivery.

 - Equality & Diversity None

-5 IT IS RECOMMENDED THAT
+5 IT IS RECOMMENDED THAT COMMITTEE